turingschool/curriculum/source/projects/jscontact.markdown

 #### Scoping to the Current User

 Open up the `PeopleController` and look at the `index` action.
-It's querying for @Person.all@, but we want it to only display the people for `current_user`.
+It's querying for `Person.all`, but we want it to only display the people for `current_user`.
 Change the action so it looks like this:

 ```ruby
   def index